veelo/gettext/readme.md

 ## Plural forms

-Sentences that should change in plural form depending on a number should supply both singlular and plural forms with the number like this:
+Sentences that should change in plural form depending on a number should supply both singular and plural forms with the number like this:
 ```d
 // Before:
 writefln("%d green bottle(s) hanging on the wall", n);